trawick/emptyhammock-out-of-date/README.md

 only newer bug or security fix releases in the 1.11 series will be considered critical.

-Using Django 1.11 as an example again, the LTS release is specified as `1.11.`, which will match `1.11.anything`.
-As an LTS release specification doesn't have an expiration date, the spec must be removed once the release is no longer supported to avoid suppressing information about relevant newer releases for environments still using the out-of-date LTS release.
+For the Django LTS release 1.11, the LTS release is specified as `1.11.`, which will match `1.11.anything`.
+As an LTS release specification doesn't have an expiration date, the spec must be removed from the database once the release is no longer supported.
+Otherwise, information about relevant newer releases for environments still using the out-of-date LTS release would be suppressed.

 ### Default database

-This package ships with a default database which is useful as an example.
+This package ships with a default database which serves as an example.
+It will be used unless your database is specified with the command-line tool or using the API.

-The database contains only packages used by Emptyhammock projects, and only for versions of those packages released since this project was put to use.
+The default database contains only packages used by Emptyhammock projects, and only for packages with new releases since this project was put to use.
 Additionally, the version of the database in this package is almost always out of date with the one used for the analysis of Emptyhammock virtualenvs.